elefant-dev/fregate-rs/Review.md

 1. It decreases maintainability because isolatation from original crates by facade.
 New features are not necessarily available for user of the framework.
 2. It decreases flexibility and extendability of the codebase of users of the crate.
 Because many parameters are hidden.
 Interfaces are changed, but new interfaces are not necessarily better than original.
 3. It increase time for onboarding.
-New developers should spend more time to learn custom interfaces of fregate.
+New developers should spend more time to learn custom interfaces of `fregate`.

 There is risk that this crate will become framework.
 Better I would suggest to keep principle of being agnostics and transparent, providing fundamentals components instead of aggregating eagerly them into higher-order entities.

-### ❕ Architectural: risk of utility antipattern
+### ❕ Architectural: risk of utility anti-pattern

 What is responsibility of the crate?
 List all and evaluate does not it have too much responsibilities?